aydini/MP-Traces/README.md

 interface="eth0"
 sudo tcpdump port 80 -i $interface -s 66 -w $outputFileName".pcap"
 ```
+### add starting ss command  (collect whatever you can) on port 80 of the webserver, collact in an putput file

 While running experiments, keep track of the details of each trial.